narayana573/Testng_DataDrivenFramework/Interview_Questions.md

 	>when we apply "static" keyword to a variable, it means it belongs to class.
 	>When we apply "static" keyword to a method, it means the method can be accessed without creating any instance of the class

+#### 3. Can you declare a Final class?
+If yes, where can you use it?

+	Yes, A final class is simply a class that can't be extended.
+	By marking a class as final you disable a powerful and flexible feature of the language for that part of the code.
+	Some classes however, should not (and in certain cases cannot) be designed to take sub classing into account in a good way.
+	In these cases, it makes sense to mark the class as final, even though it limits OOPS.
+	(Remember however that a final class can still extend another non-final class